j19sch/j19sch.github.io/posts/2024/20240803-optimizing-for-moments-of-discovery.md

 leftovers

 The first kind of testing is single loop learning, the second kind is double loop learning.
 You're not just learning if the product behaves as expected.
 You're learning about the product and its requirements and how the two interrelate.

+Exploratory testing is key / Being intentional about exploratory testing

+Because not based on requirements.
+So if not doing ET, then missing out.

+it's not requirement vs test, it's requirements vs exploratory testing everyone does requirements (in some way), exploratory testing is still implicit, 'fringe', afterthought

+everyone does design, requirements throughout, but not exploratory testing or ET is the key part of testing, the easily missed part, the not-done-well part

+it's done everywhere anyway, better to be intentional about it

+All the surprises you didn't find and address, are likely to catch up to you some day.
+So best to find the most important ones in time.